afhamahmed1/BASIC/README.md

 7. Implement a symbol table to store and manage variable and function information.
 8. Develop error handling mechanisms to provide meaningful error messages to the user.
 9. Implement support for various data types, including integers, floating-point numbers, strings, arrays, and user-defined types.
-10.Develop a standard library for common BASIC functions and routines.
+10. Develop a standard library for common BASIC functions and routines.

 ## Feature List: